nathenharvey/bigruby/cookbooks/website/README.md

 ----
 This is a trivial example with lots of work left undone.

-* Include the city of the conference on the home page
 * Move the content of the home page to a separate repository under it's own version control.